whitefusionhq/fullstackrubydev/src/_posts/2021-03-01-static-typing-in-ruby-3-gives-me-a-headache.md

 ### Ruby 3 + Sord = The Best of Both Worlds?

 [Sord](https://github.com/AaronC81/sord) was originally developed to generate _Sorbet_ type signature files from YARD comments.
 Sorbet is a type checking system developed by Stripe, and it does not use anything specific to Ruby 3 but is instead a custom DSL for defining types.
-However, Sord has recently been upgraded to support generation of **RBS** files (**R**u**b**y **Signature**).
+However, Sord has recently been upgraded to support generation of **RBS** files (**R**u**b**y **S**ignature).
 This means that instead of having to write all your Ruby 3 type signature files by hand (which are standalone—Ruby 3 doesn't support inline typing in Ruby code itself), you can write YARD comments—just like with Solargraph—and autogenerate the signature files.

 Once you have those in place, you use a tool called [Steep](https://github.com/soutaro/steep), which is the official type checker "blessed" by the Ruby core team.
 Steep evaluates your code against your signature files and provides a printout of all the errors and warnings (similar to any other type checker, TypeScript and beyond).